katejasagar/MakkajaiTest/README.md

 performOneTick(): This method performs the one tick on the matrix formed from the coordinates.

 The program starts with the main function.
-The main function creates the object, g1, of class GameOfLife. g1, then calls getInput() and then performOneTick()This code starts with the Class - GameOfLife, having 4 private members.
-Members are:
-Coords: For storing coordinates of live cells
-matrix: For Storing First set of live matrix
-matrix: for storing the copy of the matrix
-The class contains 1 private method getNeighbour(), for getting the count of live members of any specific cell

-The class further contains 2 public functions: getInput(): To take input from user in pair of coordinates of live cells. performOneTick(): This method performs the one tick on the matrix formed from the coordinates.

-The program starts with the main function.
 The main function creates the object, g1, of class GameOfLife. g1, then calls getInput() and then performOneTick()

 Input: